-Help a Squaddie is a registered charity organisation that was established initially for the main purpose of providing accommodation and housing to veterans.
+Help A Squaddie is a registered charity established to help provide accommodation and housing to veterans.

-They offer services to veterans to help improve their lives, to tackle social anxiety, empower them with new skills and provide therapeutic aid when needed.
+They offer services to veterans to help improve their quality of life, to tackle social anxiety, empower them with new skills and provide therapeutic aid when needed.

-One unique way the organisation assists veterans with post-traumatic stress disorder is by motivating them to exercise as exercise helps relieve them of symptoms.
+One unique way the organisation assists veterans with post-traumatic stress disorder (PTSD) is by motivating them to exercise, as exercise can help relieve symptoms.

-The initiative developed a scheme to sponsor a number of veterans on gym membership to keep fit while helping with their disorder, all in the attempt to reduce the suicide rates among veterans.
+The initiative developed a scheme to sponsor several veterans with gym membership.
+This maintains fitness while helping with a disorder too.
+All such activities help to reduce the tragic current suicide rates among veterans.

 The under listed are the various tactics and strategies of this foundation:

-· Showing up in times of need and helping through times of mental crises as in post-traumatic stress disorder, depression, and addictions.
+· Support in times of need to help veterans through times of mental crisis such as PTSD, depression, social isolation and addictions

-· Combining resources and working with other charity organisations to ensure the best possible care
+· Combining resources by working with other organisations to ensure the best possible care

-· Working extensively to provide employment for service leavers where they can function and make a living
+· Working extensively to help provide employment for service leavers in order that they achieve independence